syvita/nothing/faq/faq.md

 To show that even fun and joy could be more trustable value comparing to states fiat moneys?...
 And because it could be!

-Later someone commented: _We made a shitcoin on stx first, you can get that freely at nothingtoken.com so you don't have to make one yourself or get scammed to buy any._ which is also true, Nothing was made in service of the stx community for all to enjoy.
+Later someone commented: _We made a shitcoin on stx first, you can get that freely at nothingtoken.com so you don't have to make one yourself or get scammed to buy any._ which is also true, Nothing was made in service of the stx community.

 **Why is it called Nothing?**